-ScanImage is a “Best-In-Class” software application for controlling a laser scanning microscope built for scientists.
+the "Best-In-Class" software for controlling laser scanning microscopes built for scientists.
 Nothing comes even close.

 Support for the 2p Mesoscope